-Downstairs comprises of a cosy open living room leading onto the kitchen which leads directly into the newly erected conservatory with sliding patio doors to the rear garden with secure rear access which leads to parking.
+Downstairs comprises of a cosy open living room leading onto the kitchen which leads directly into the newly erected conservatory fitted with UV protected glass windows and comes with a 10 year warranty, and sliding patio doors to the rear garden with secure rear access which leads to the allocated parking for 2 cars.

 For any enquiries please contact Newton King between the hours of 9am to 7pm Monday to Friday and 9am to 5pm on Saturdays.